 Admittedly, they’re a somewhat non-standard case, as they’re an ingredient brand, which falls somewhere between true B2B and B2C, as the end-users are aware of (and place value on) Intel’s products but aren’t actually involved in the purchase decision made by the PC manufacturer.

-Takeaway: Your product needs to be able to impress on its own, and be genuinely valuable.
-Everything your potential customers engage with – whether it’s your product itself, your website, your social media graphics or posts – all need to work together to promote the brand as a whole.
+Takeaway: Your product needs to be able to impress on its own and be genuinely valuable.
+Everything your potential customers engage with – whether it’s your product itself, your website, your social media – they all need to work together to promote the brand.

 2. Stay On Top of Trends